Planet Interlude

 Since the last time I visited the Bear Lakes in 2021, humanity had expanded its power of vision a hundredfold.
 NASA’s launch of the James Webb Space Telescope (JWST) was awesome in its technical scope, miraculously flawless in its deployment, and unprecedented in its audacity.
 Its sensors could provide enough data for images to be constructed of stars and galaxies over 13 billion light years distant from our Earth.
 To what astonishing dimensions has the Eye of the universe developed!
 This new toy for astrophysicists promised to hugely advance our understanding of the origins of the universe, and the potential for life on other planets.
 However, it came with a hefty price tag of over 10 billion dollars, at a time when the U.S. economy was strained beyond its capacity, due to the pandemic and unbridled capitalism.
 Add to that the costs of all the research and development leading up to the project, as well as the combined achievements of the past, upon which this latest scientific triumph was built, and the sum was an astronomical proportion of humankind’s resources being devoted to seeing how far we can see.

-Several months after the launch, the JWST captured data to produce an image that completely blurred the lines of astrophysics.
+Several months after its launch, the JWST captured enough data to produce an image that completely blurred the lines of astrophysics.
 It revealed large, galactic structures, whose age and precise location could be calculated from the speed of light.
 Those objects were older than what the long-established “Big Bang Theory” postulated was the age of the entire universe.
-The brains of scientists went supernova all over the world.
+The brains of scientists suddenly went supernova all over the world.
 Either the JWST was sensing something outside of known existence, or the rules regarding the origin of everything that has ever been known to exist were due for some major revisions.
 Once again, as soon as the eye could see farther due to technological advances, the universe appeared to be much stranger and more extensive than we were able to comprehend with our puny powers of understanding.

 How can humankind dare to study other forms of life in the universe (or elsewhere), when we can’t even understand them on our own planet?
 Consider that the vast majority of organisms on Earth live in a ubiquitous environment that is mysterious, only partially explored, and hostile to humans: underwater.
 There is an entire alien world covering over 70% of our planet; making waves and lapping at our toes, and we can’t go there.
 We can barely even observe it.
 Oh sure, we use our scientific gadgets and tech toys to explore for a little while, or we might visit for a few minutes at a time in a free dive, but we cannot stay there.
 In fact, we would die very quickly.
 On our own planet!
+That’s because its “atmosphere” is water!
 Even the simplest plankton or larvae can gain everything it needs from a liquid environment; without technical aid of any kind.
 But we cannot.
 And yet, we spend huge sums of money and expend vast technological resources to try and engage with distant, alien worlds, when we can’t even fathom the one we’re standing on!

 Ask yourself: What if the entire, combined global budgets for space exploration had been spent instead on maintaining our own home, first?
 Think of the foolish homeowner who spends all his money on his yard, and lets the house itself rot beneath his feet.
 Or burns it to the ground, in his haste to destroy his own domicile!
-If we want to be magnanimous, why not divert all the money we spend on weapons of war, to preserve the lands we so jealously guard?
+If we want to be magnanimous, we should divert all the money we spend on weapons of war, to preserve the lands we so jealously guard!
 Why are we in such a hurry to extinguish ourselves?
 Why do we look outside ourselves for that which already exists within?

 We’ve lost sight of the fact that that there is already a vast biosphere of amazing life forms all around us.
 For example, one very different class of beings is able to perform “superhuman” feats that we can only approach with a vigorous application of technology.
 They fly through the air, dive at high speeds against forces of gravity that would cause humans to pass out, and see accurately for miles (and at night!).
 They can outswim and capture fishes underwater, and navigate unerringly across hemispheres using magnetic geo-positioning processes we cannot begin to understand.
 They insulate themselves, and raise their young in sub-zero temperatures… completely with their own powers.
 Of course, I’m talking about birds, which do not need technology to master their environment: they are the superlative, self-replicating technology we try to emulate (at great expense!).